yuvalmGS/gigaspaces-wiki-jekyll/release_notes97/fixed-issues.markdown

 ---
 layout: post
 title:  Resolved Issues
 categories: RELEASE_NOTES
-parent: index.html
+parent: none
 weight: 300
 ---

 {%summary%} Issues that have been fixed in XAP 9.7.X release {%endsummary%}

-# Overview
+## Overview

 Below is a list of issues that have been fixed in GigaSpaces 9.7.X.